Spider19996/ha-tally-list/README.md

 - `monthly/amount_due_YYYY-MM.csv`
 - `manual/amount_due_manual_YYYY-MM-DD_HH-MM.csv`

+The exported files list each person without the trailing `Amount Due` text.

 All sections are disabled by default and can be toggled from the service call UI via the `daily_enable`, `weekly_enable`, `monthly_enable`, or `manual_enable` options.
 Optional `*_keep_days` parameters control how long files are retained, and the monthly export supports a `monthly_interval` to only create files every n-th month.

 ## Price List and Sensors